 - Truck cargo coverage $5,000,000

-An attorney experienced in handling tractor trailer cases will help with communications with the trucking and insurance companies and will ensure that you have access to all available insurance coverage.
-A personal injury lawyer who is skilled in handling tractor trailer collision cases will be able to ensure that you receive sufficient money to cover your medical bills and lost wages.
+A tractor trailer accident lawyer will help with communications with the trucking and insurance companies and will ensure that you have access to all available insurance coverage.
+A personal injury lawyer who is skilled in handling tractor trailer accident cases will be able to ensure that you receive sufficient money to cover your medical bills and lost wages.